tiredofit/docker-freescout/README.md

 [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and optionally the [Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.
+See the examples folder for a docker-compose.yml that does not rely on a reverse proxy.

 You will also need an external MySQL/MariaDB Container